Sidney Poitier: Personal life

 Poitier was first married to Juanita Hardy from April 29, 1950, until 1965.

 Though Poitier became a resident of Mount Vernon in Westchester County, New York, in 1956, they raised their family in Stuyvesant, New York, in a house on the Hudson River.

 In 1959, Poitier began a nine-year affair with actress Diahann Carroll.

-On January 23, 1976, he married Joanna Shimkus, a Canadian actress who starred with Poitier in The Lost Man in 1969, and they remained married until his death.
-Poitier had four daughters with his first wife: Beverly, Pamela, Sherri, and Gina.
-He had two daughters with his second wife: Anika and Sydney Tamiia.
+On January 23, 1976, he married Joanna Shimkus, who starred with Poitier in The Lost Man in 1969, and they remained married until his death.

+Poitier had four daughters with his first wife.

+He had two daughters with his second wife, including Sydney Tamiia.

 Poitier had eight grandchildren and three great-grandchildren.

 When Hurricane Dorian hit the Bahamas in September 2019, Poitier's family had 23 missing relatives.

 Death

 On January 6, 2022, Poitier died at his home in Beverly Hills, California, at the age of 94.
 His death was confirmed by Fred Mitchell, the Minister of Foreign Affairs of the Bahamas.
 According to a copy of his death certificate obtained by TMZ, the cause of death was cardiopulmonary failure, with Alzheimer's disease and prostate cancer listed as underlying causes.

-Upon Poitier's death, many people released statements honoring him, including then-President Joe Biden, who wrote in part: "With unflinching grandeur and poise – his singular warmth, depth, and stature on-screen – Sidney helped open the hearts of millions and changed the way America saw itself."
+Upon Poitier's death, many people released statements honoring him, including President Joe Biden, who wrote in part: "With unflinching grandeur and poise – his singular warmth, depth, and stature on-screen – Sidney helped open the hearts of millions and changed the way America saw itself."
 Former president Barack Obama paid tribute to Poitier, calling him "a singular talent who epitomized dignity and grace".
 Michelle Obama, Bill Clinton and Hillary Clinton also released statements.

 Many people in the entertainment industry also paid tribute to Poitier, including Martin Scorsese who wrote, "For years, the spotlight was on Sidney Poitier.
 He had a vocal precision and physical power and grace that at moments seemed almost supernatural."
 Harry Belafonte, Morgan Freeman, Viola Davis, Whoopi Goldberg, Lupita Nyong'o, Halle Berry, Ava DuVernay, Oprah Winfrey, Octavia Spencer, Jeffrey Wright, Giancarlo Esposito, Quincy Jones, Michael Eisner, Ron Howard and others also paid tribute.
 Broadway paid tribute when its theaters dimmed their lights on January 19, 2022, at 7:45 pm ET.

 The Ebertfest film festival announced it would be dedicating its 2022 event to the memory of Poitier and Gilbert Gottfried.